 Meyer Schapiro, who could plausibly claim to be the most interesting art historian today, has not yet written a book.
 This is part of the legend that surrounds him, as well as one of the reasons why he is still a controversial figure.
 It is not, however, strictly true.
-In 1964 he published a short monograph on a Romanesque manuscript, The Parma Idelfonso, but excellent as they are and influential as they have been, these last are essentially long essays with notes to the plates.
+In 1964 he published a short monograph on a Romanesque manuscript, The Parma Idelfonso,1 and earlier, in 1950 and 1952, books on Van Gogh2 and CĂŠzanne;3 but excellent as they are and influential as they have been, these last are essentially long essays with notes to the plates.
 The new little volume under review will not change the situation: for many people, especially envious colleagues, Schapiro will still be the famous art historian who never wrote a book.

 Not that he is unproductive.
 A man of bewildering intelligence, with a formidable memory, the widest culture, and an inexhaustible curiosity, he has since the mid-1920s regularly written articles that range from the most technical subjects to the most general, from Greek art to current movies.
 His two principal fields of scholarship are astonishingly far apart: nineteenth-century French painting, and the early Middle Ages from Irish and Carolingian manuscripts to Romanesque sculpture; he has also contributed much to the criticism of modern art.
 His mind is basically a critical one; characteristically, many of his contributions are book reviews, sometimes harsh and devastating ones, but always illuminating the subject.